axew3/phpBB-audio-video-to-post/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "Audio Player and Recorder on Posts" extension

 Done

+## How do i can style it?

+## CSS:

+    /ext/w3all/w3audiovideotopost/styles/prosilver/template/css/style.css

 Get general (raw) idea on how it work at axew3.com: